 At this point, some charges (also with all other quantum stuff) and emergent effects suddenly change.

 But because of the emergent effects that have already happened up until now, that point is not the same for every material.
 There are a lot of possible configurations of elements that can cause all kinds of effects.
-The way the interaction of the photon with itself ends up influencing everything becomes a bit more pronounced now.
+The way the interaction of energy with itself ends up influencing everything becomes a bit more pronounced now.

-That means that based on the configurations of matter, the kinds of fields that there are and the pressures involved, the real temperatures will not be the same as absolute zero for everything.
+That means that based on the configurations of matter, the kinds of fields that there are and the pressures involved, the real temperatures where this change happens will not be the same as absolute zero for everything.

 That is why the temperatures or pressures this all happens can differ so much among the elements and also among complex combinations of the elements.

-This is where the critical temperatures of the elements and their chemical compositions comes from.
+That is where the critical temperatures of the elements and of their chemical compositions comes from.

-Where matter is almost stationary, so the temperatures are very low, the accumulation and emergent effects of the photon interacting with itself leads to the most activity in these very dense regions.
+Where matter is almost stationary, so the temperatures are very low, the accumulation and emergent effects of energy interacting with itself leads to the most activity in these very dense regions.
 This means there is a lot more activity in the 'invisible part' as was described in an earlier section.
 And, although it seems to us like some charges suddenly disappeared, they actually became stronger below the scales we are familiar with.
 That is why magnetic fields can suddenly 'pin' stuff in thin air, why electricity can suddenly flow without resistance and why liquids can suddenly flow with zero viscosity.

 Those are what superconductivity and superfluidity are.

-Every other interaction happens in the regions where the propagation of everything mentioned about the interaction of the photon with itself is lower or higher than the regions where electromagnetic-radiation detection is possible.
+Every other interaction happens in the regions where the propagation of everything mentioned about the interaction of energy with itself (especially of the photon) is lower or higher than the regions where electromagnetic-radiation detection is possible.